-Prerequisite: PB103 Plant-Based Culinary Foundations III \or
+Prerequisite: PB103 Plant-Based Culinary Foundations III or approval of executive chef/senior lead chef

 PB142 - CULTURAL INFLUENCES II

 Students will continue their cultural culinary journey in Cultural Influences II.
 They will be exposed to the traditions, customs, and ingredients unique to specific countries such as Lebanon, the United States, Thailand, Spain, Mexico, and Morocco.
 Students will apply the skills that they have cultivated throughout this program to prepare culturally authentic plant-based dishes.